Hidalgo (state): Tourism

 The Tolteca Corridor centers on the archeological site of Tula, which was the home of one of the principal pre-Hispanic civilizations of Mexico.
 Many of the oldest monasteries of the state, founded in the 16th century, are located here.
+Hacienda Demiñho, which was once one of the most important and largest haciendas in the state, is located in this area.
 Featured municipalities include Tula de Allende, Atotonilco de Tula, Tepeji del Rio, Mixquiahuala, Tlahuelilpan, Tlaxcoapan and Tezontepec.

 Geography

 The terrain of the state is very rugged.
 At its lowest point it is only a few meters above sea level, and at its highest it is over 3,300 meters above sea level.

 The state is divided into three geographical regions: the Atlantic Coastal Plain, the Sierra Madre Oriental (mountain ranges), and the Trans-Mexican Volcanic Belt, which contains the highest peaks.
 Each of these regions is distinct from the rest.